kyverno/website/content/en/docs/Policy Reports/_index.md

   warn: 0
 ```

 Create another Pod which violates the rule in the sample policy.
-Because the rule is written with `validationFailureAction: audit`, resources are allowed to be created which violate the rule.
+Because the rule is written with `validationFailureAction: Audit`, resources are allowed to be created which violate the rule.
 If this occurs, another entry will be created in the PolicyReport which denotes this condition as a FAIL.
-By contrast, if `validationFailureAction: enforce` and an offending resource was attempted creation, it would be immediately blocked and therefore would not generate another entry in the report.
+By contrast, if `validationFailureAction: Enforce` and an offending resource was attempted creation, it would be immediately blocked and therefore would not generate another entry in the report.

 ```yaml
 apiVersion: v1